andrekovac/explain-programming/content/blog/other/learn-to-code.md

 The **Digital Literacy** track of [TeamTreehouse](http://referrals.trhou.se/andrekovac) is the perfect way to start for complete beginners who want to get a smooth introduction into the world of technology and the internet.

-A very charming lady will use very simple language to teach you about:
+A charming lady will use very simple language to teach you about:

 - Computer Basics
 - How the internet works